commonpike/fairpost/docs/Facebook.md

 ## More user settings

+ - `FAIRPOST_FACEBOOK_PLUGIN_SETTINGS` - a json object describing / overwriting the plugins used to prepare posts
-`FAIRPOST_FACEBOOK_PUBLISH_POSTS` - if false, posts will be posted but not be published
+ - `FAIRPOST_FACEBOOK_PUBLISH_POSTS` - if false, posts will be posted but not be published

 # Limitations